Safeguarding Children at Moat House Primary - A Statement to Parents

 We fully understand that this can be a very distressing set of circumstances, but we can only assure you that we follow the procedures laid down by the Coventry Safeguarding Board, a copy of which is available in school as is a copy of our own policy.

 The Counter Terrorism and Security Act places a duty on schools “to have due regard to the need to prevent people from being drawn into terrorism” (the Prevent duty).
 The duty came into effect from July 2015.
 Staff at Moat House have all been trained to recognise the signs or indicators that might suggest a young person is being drawn into terrorism or extremism and they are all aware of what they should do if they are alerted to any of these.
+Staff training takes place annually to ensure that staff are aware of the most up to date guidance.
 For further information, please see the document.

 Online Safety Policy: